 This program is by far the closest to the type of school choice program Milton Friedman envisioned to date.
 It has the highest funded eligibility rate of any program in America to date, 93 percent, and funding amounts for low-income children are set at 100 percent of the average state public school per-pupil funding amount.
 This program sets the bar that all other school choice programs should try to reach.
 There is still room for improvement, however.
 First, additional pathways for eligibility could be added, including a sibling preference, new entrants into the state and/or low-income students who currently attend private school.
 Ultimately, every single child in the state should be able to access an ESA.
 Second, all state expenditures should follow children with special needs, which would provide the most challenged students to access the services they need.
 Right now, they receive only the base support.
 Lastly, funding amounts, in general, could be raised to what a public school receives per student.
 An amount closer to $7,000 per child would help more families access more private schools, especially those who come from low-income households.
 This is somewhat mitigated by families’ ability to stack the state’s tax-credit scholarship program on top of an ESA, but that program also has funding limitations.

-The American Civil Liberties Union of Nevada filed a lawsuit on August 27, 2015 on behalf of five citizen plaintiffs alleging the ESA program violates Nevada’s constitution by a) allowing funding to potentially be used for a “sectarian purpose,” b) creating a “competing system of private schools whose curricular, instruction and educational standards diverge dramatically from those of public schools,” and c) allowing participating private schools to potentially discriminate based on “religion, sexual orientation and gender identity.”
-Trial on the merits is expected in 2016.
+The American Civil Liberties Union (ACLU) of Nevada filed a lawsuit on August 27, 2015 on behalf of five citizen plaintiffs alleging the ESA program violates Nevada’s constitution by a) allowing funding to potentially be used for a “sectarian purpose,” b) creating a “competing system of private schools whose curricular, instruction, and educational standards diverge dramatically from those of public schools,” and c) allowing participating private schools to potentially discriminate based on “religion, sexual orientation, and gender identity.”
+Americans United for Separation of Church and State joined the ACLU.
+The District Court ruled against the plaintiffs, and they appealed to the Nevada Supreme Court.
 Duncan v.
 State of Nevada, Clark County Eighth Judicial District Court, Case No. A-15-723703-C.

 Additionally, on September 9, 2015, Educate Nevada Now, along with the Education Law Center of New Jersey, filed a lawsuit on behalf of public school children and parents with overlapping but different allegations than the Duncan case.
-The plaintiffs believe the program a) will divert funds set aside for public schools to private, often religious, schools, b) will reduce the funds deemed sufficient to operate Nevada public schools and c) will create a system of schools that is not legislatively established and that are not free and open to all students.
+The plaintiffs believe the program a) will divert funds set aside for public schools to private, often religious, schools, b) will reduce the funds deemed sufficient to operate Nevada public schools, and c) will create a system of schools that is not legislatively established and that are not free and open to all students.
+In January 2016, the District Court granted plaintiffs’ motion for a preliminary injunction against the ESA, halting the program pending a ruling by the Nevada Supreme Court.
 Lopez v.
 Schwartz, Carson City First Judicial District Court, Case No. 150C002071B.